 International Cities of Peace is an association of citizens, governments and organizations who have by proclamation, resolution, or by citizen advocacy established their communities as official Cities of Peace.
 Every community has a legacy of peace, whether it is by a historical event or by a local peace heroes or groups who have contributed to their citizen’s safety, prosperity and quality of life.

 The Ideal of Cities of Peace

 According to the only scholarly paper to date on Cities of Peace, “Idee und Geschichte der neuzeitlichen Friedensstadt,” written by scholar Peter van den Dungen, the following are major categories for consideration as Cities of Peace.
-Though many Cities of Peace are now being established by resolution or proclamation, or even through a community action campaign, this document shows that the City of Peace movement has deep roots.
+Though many Cities of Peace are now being established by resolution, proclamation, or by a community action campaign, this document shows that the City of Peace movement has deep roots.
 Published only in German, the following is a rough translation of Peter’s typology.